Religion in Prison

-Ferdous, a speaker for the Islamic Resource Group, is a software engineer by profession who volunteers at the Federal Medical Center in Rochester, a federal prison providing specialized medical and mental-health care for male inmates, the Olmsted County Adult Detention Center, and the Minnesota Correctional Facility-Red Wing.
+Rashed Ferdous, a speaker for the Islamic Resource Group, is involved in various interfaith activities in the Rochester area, including Interfaith Habitat for Humanity, Rochester Area Interfaith Youth Core, and the KSMQ weekly TV show "Diversity Connection: Faith Edition."
+A software engineer by profession, Rashed volunteers at the Federal Medical Center in Rochester, a federal prison providing specialized medical and mental health care to for male inmates, the Olmsted County Adult Detention Center, and the Minnesota Correctional Facility-Red Wing.
+Minnesota.

-Klanderud, of Dakota and Lakota heritage, served for eight years with the Division of Indian Work, in partnership with the Minneapolis Council of Churches, in a mentorship program for incarcerated men.
-He also served in the chaplaincy program of the Minnesota Department of Corrections, caring for prisoners in Hennepin, Stearns, Steele and Anoka counties.
+Robert A. Klanderud, of Dakota and Lakota heritage, is enrolled with the Rosebud Sioux Tribe in Minnesota and is committed to both his Native and Christian traditions.
+He served for eight years for the Division of Indian Work and Minneapolis Council of Churches as a case worker in the Fathers Program, Strengthening Family Circles program, and mentorship program for incarcerated men.
+He also served for eight years in the chaplaincy program of the department of corrections for Hennepin, Stearns, Steele, and Anoka counties.

-Liberman is a resident chaplain in Clinical Pastoral Education at Abbot Northwestern Hospital in Minneapolis, an on-call chaplain at Regions Hospital in St. Paul, and a volunteer chaplain for the Mendota Heights and West St. Paul police and fire departments and at the Minnesota Correctional Facility-Shakopee.
+Rabbi Lynn Liberman is a resident chaplain in Clinical Pastoral Education at Abbott Northwestern Hospital in Minneapolis, an on-call chaplain at Regions Hospital in St. Paul, and a chaplain for the Mendota Heights and West St. Paul police and fire departments.
+She has worked in various educational settings and is currently an adjunct faculty member at Augsburg College.
+A board member of Nechama Jewish Response to Disaster, she is trained in Psychological First Aid and is a volunteer at the Minnesota Correctional Facility-Shakopee where she served as an intern chaplain.